razshare/frizzante-docs/docs/request-handlers.md

 )
 ```

-!!! danger
+!!! note
     Status codes must be sent out before sending any header fields.<br/>
-    Failing to do so will result in s server error.
+    Failing to do so will result in a server error.

 ## Headers